 When the sun finally came out and lit up the whole sky, trees and all.
 It was breathtaking, to say the least, and I was so glad I got to see that.

-Important – breakfast, lunch and dinner were all included in the Ulu Temburong national park itinerary and was freshly prepared by the head chef at Trandie.
+Important – breakfast, lunch, and dinner were all included in the Ulu Temburong national park itinerary and were freshly prepared by the head chef at Trandie.
 I was even asked what I wanted to have for Breakfast, so definitely you’ll be spoiled for options.

 60m high canopy walk in Ulu Temburong national park

 If you love adventure, you will love this activity but it is probably not for people afraid of heights.